 When buying pre-made foods, check the label to avoid too much fat, sugar, or salt.
 It’s best to buy whole foods as much as possible.
 To boost school performance, give your child a healthy breakfast each morning with complex carbohydrates as well as protein.

-Lastly, check with your school or daycare about what types of snacks or lunches your child receives during the day.
+Lastly, check with your school or daycare provider about what types of snacks or lunches your child receives during the day.

 Contact Kids Club To Enrol Your Child Today